antoniofull/thexpatmagazine.com/src/pages/blog/2018-08-12-from-us-to-india-zachary-and-his-expat-story.md

   - destinations
 ---

 More and more people move abroad looking for new opportunities, they choose the place based on what they like the most, as well as where love or a job will bring them.
-I&#8217;m always amazed by all the stories I hear and come across with.
-That&#8217;s why today I want to share with all of you Zachary&#8217;s expat life, who moved from US to India.
-Here&#8217;s his story.
+I'm always amazed by all the stories I hear and come across with.
+That's why today I want to share with all of you Zachary's expat life, who moved from US to India.
+Here's his story.

 &#8220;_As I approach 7 years of living in India, I’ve been reflecting on my journey and what it’s entailed.
 Starting in Mumbai and ending in Kolkata, it’s been a **rollercoaster of extraordinary experiences**, discovery, frustration, transformation, self-discovery, great sorrow, great joy and a deep love for the country my family calls home._